Carlos151294/git-cheatsheet/README.md

     git fetch remoteName branchName

-> Fetching allows to download changes from a remote repository to your local repository, but your working directory stays the same.
+> Fetching allows to download changes from a remote repository to your local repository, but your working directory stays the same
 > Think of it as *"please go and get the latest from Github, but don't screw up my working directory"*.

 Retrieve changes from a remote repository: